rehierl/node-tree-outliner/3-3-0-design-4.md

 Associating nodes while exiting them neither guarantees that a section's first node will be associated first, nor that a section's last node will be associated last.
-Put differently, and with that order of association, a section's first and last nodes can not be consistently determined.
+Put differently, and with that order of association in mind, a section's first and last nodes can not be consistently detected.
 The nodes associated first and last can turn out to be false positives.
 However, the last node associated is guaranteed to be the section's last top-level node.

 In contrary to that, associating nodes while entering them guarantees that a section's first node will be associated first and that a section's last node will be associated last.
+In addition to that, the first node associated is also guaranteed to be a section's first top-level node.

 **CLARIFICATION**
 All nodes must be associated while they are being entered.